neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/09-configuration-options.md

   // Refer to the documentation at https://neo-one.io/docs/configuration for more information.
   networks: defaultNetworks,
   neotracker: {
-    // NEO•ONE will start an instance of NEO tracker using this path for local data.
+    // NEO•ONE will start an instance of NEO Tracker using this path for local data.
 This directory should not be committed.
     path: '.neo-one/neotracker',
-    // NEO•ONE will start an instance of NEO tracker using this port.
+    // NEO•ONE will start an instance of NEO Tracker using this port.
     port: 9041,
-    // Set to true if you'd like NEO•ONE to skip starting a NEO tracker instance when running 'neo-one build'.
+    // Set to true if you'd like NEO•ONE to skip starting a NEO Tracker instance when running 'neo-one build'.
     skip: false,
   },
 };